 Quick: what's the best patient education resource in your utility belt?
 Can you name an information source off the top of your head, or direct your patients to it within their patient portal?
 If you aren't making use of patient education resources, there's a good chance your patients don't fully understand the measures they're taking to protect their health.
 Studies show that patient education is crucial to promoting medicine adherence, explaining procedures, and diagnosing patients early.

 The world of patient education has transformed drastically in the last twenty years.
 While patient information resources were limited to office pamphlets in the past, today patients face an overabundance of Internet knowledge--much of it incorrect and counterproductive.
 But thanks to digital health technology, comprehensive patient education can be done in-office or at home.
-Take a look at these resources that can be implemented in any practice.
+Take a look at these patient education resources and tools that can be implemented in any practice.

 Learning by doing works well in many situations--but it's a little hard for patients to use that tactic without a license to practice.
 Luckily, there's an app for that.
 Learning games can help patients feel more in-control of their own health, and they're especially effective for younger patients.